AndrewDryga/talk_sagas_of_elixir/sagas.md

 ![inline](sagas/problem_hard_error.png)

-^ And if we failed on one of the bookings, we need to cancel other ones and if we failed to charge the card we need to cancel all of them
+^ And if some of the bookings failed, we need to cancel other ones and if we failed to charge the card we need to cancel all of them

 ---